cryptomator/cryptomator.github.io/README.md

   * for local development run `pnpm dev`
   * for local production tests `pnpm serve`

+### Update policy

-brand-new dependency upgrades are held back until the set cooldown in `pnpm-workspace.yml` elapses.
+Due to supply chain attacks, brand-new dependency upgrades are held back until the set cooldown in `pnpm-workspace.yml` elapses.
 For an urgent exemption, add the package to `minimumReleaseAgeExclude`.

+Routine upgrades land via Dependabot PRs (see `.github/dependabot.yml`); don't run `pnpm up --latest` on `develop` or `main` — review the Dependabot PR or open a PR with explicit version pins.

 ## Optional Dependencies for Size Optimizations